-Robert L. McKenzie, PhD, is a senior fellow at New America and director of its Muslim Diaspora Initiative.
+Robert L. McKenzie, PhD, is a senior fellow at New America and founding director of its Muslim Diaspora Initiative as well as an adjunct professor at Columbia University.
 McKenzie is a domestic and foreign policy analyst and scholar of the Middle East and North Africa (MENA), with fifteen years of applied research and work experience for the U.S. government, private sector, and academia.
 An anthropologist by training, McKenzie is an expert in displaced persons, refugee resettlement and integration, and Arab and Muslim communities in the United States and Europe.

-Before joining New America, McKenzie was a visiting fellow and nonresident senior fellow at the Brookings Institution, where he focused on Muslim communities in the West and the Syrian refugee crisis.
+Before joining New America, McKenzie was a visiting fellow and nonresident senior fellow at the Brookings Institution, where he focused on the Syrian refugee crisis.
 In his most recent government position, McKenzie served as senior advisor for countering violent extremism (CVE) at the U.S. Department of State.
-Prior to that position, McKenzie was project director and responsible for establishing and launching the Hedayah Center in Abu Dhabi—the world’s first-ever international center on CVE.
-While at the Hedayah Center, McKenzie had oversight of an eight million dollar budget, project controls, and staffing; drafted the Center’s strategy and programmatic initiatives; and conducted stakeholder engagement with senior officials in 15 capitals across the MENA region and Europe.
+Prior to that position, McKenzie was the project director and responsible for establishing and launching the Hedayah Center in Abu Dhabi—the world’s first-ever international center on CVE.
+While at the Hedayah Center, McKenzie had oversight of an eight-million-dollar budget, project controls, and staffing; drafted the Center’s strategy and programmatic initiatives; and conducted stakeholder engagement with senior officials in 15 capitals across the Middle East and Europe.

-McKenzie has written for, appeared with, or been cited by: Al Jazeera, the Baltimore Sun; Bloomberg View; The Brookings Cafeteria Podcast; CNN; the Detroit Free Press; Foreign Policy in Focus; the Guardian; the New York Times; Share Radio; the Washington Post; and the Washington Times.
-In his latest book project McKenzie explores humanitarian assistance and policy solutions to protracted refugee situations in the Middle East.
+McKenzie has written for, appeared with, or been cited by: Al Jazeera Arabic; Al Jazeera English; Baltimore Sun; Bloomberg View; Brookings Cafeteria Podcast; CityLab; CNN; C-SPAN; Detroit Free Press; Foreign Policy in Focus; The Guardian; Houston Public Radio; The Intercept; NPR; New York Times; Quartz; Share Radio; Washington Post; and Washington Times.